postplayhouse/jekyll.postplayhouse.com/_posts/2015-11-01-the-2016-season-and-game-and-parks.md

 ---
 layout: post
 title: The 2016 Post Playhouse, Inc., Season Announced
+excerpt: Wow!
+Do we *ever* have a season planned for 2016, the 49th year of our existence.
+We think you are going to love the musicals that were chosen with you in mind...
 ---

 Wow!
 Do we *ever* have a season planned for 2016, the 49th year of our existence.
 We think you are going to love the musicals that were chosen with you in mind.
 So plan to see the magic of: